School Health Care Plans for Your Child With Food Allergies

 - Signs and symptoms of an allergic reaction

-- List of all allergies and the severity of each (food and environmental)
+- List of all food allergies

 - Use and training of substitute teachers